KostantinRudenko/Database_Application/README.md

 # Database_Application
 # About project
-This is a project with using databases.
-If you want save some datas, you can use the application and save the datas in the database, that you can create in the applic-on.
-There is migration in the project.
+Database Application is an application, which helps user to create a SQL object, using "friend-like" & simple environment.

 # Software environment
   ## Software (Programming & Modules)
   * Python
-  * SQLite3 (Downlaod)
+  * SQLite3 (Download)
   * Tkinter
   ## Operating system
   * **Windows 10**